cashvee/cryptonite_taskphase_kashvi/rev_engg/pico_ctf/arm-series challenges/ARMssembly 1.md

         str     w0, [x29, 44]
         ldr     w0, [x29, 44]
         bl      func
-        **cmp     w0, 0**  --> We want the w0 variable to be 0!
-If it's not, we branch to .L4 which branches to .L1, and we don't want the result to be .L1 but .L0: since we want w0 to be 0, **⭐sub w0, w1, w0** which is 90-user input being stored in w0, here user input should be 90 to get 0. thus, the argument is 90
+        **cmp     w0, 0**
+    ```

+For the program to print **"You win!"** , the value in register w0 must be zero after the function execution.
+If w0 isn’t zero, the program branches to .L4, which subsequently goes to .L1, resulting in a "You Lose :(" message.
+To avoid this, w0 should end up with a value of 0.

+In the sub w0, w1, w0 line (highlighted with the star ⭐), the operation computes 90 - user input and stores it in w0.
+For w0 to be 0, the user input must be 90.
+Therefore, the argument needed to trigger the win condition is 90.

+    ```
         bne     .L4
         adrp    x0, .LC0
         add     x0, x0, :lo12:.LC0